mbrit/Mbrit.Vegas/Mbrit.Vegas.App/mbrit_vegas/assets/tutorial/slide_05.md

 **Streaks are much more likely than we think they are**.

-We know this happens in gambling -- we've seen the Blackjack dealer hit 20-21 against our 18-19 three times in a row plenty of times.
+We know this happens in gambling -- we've seen the dealer hit 20-21 against our 18-19 three times in a row plenty of times.